-Not many people can say they were able to travel all over Europe at the age of 11 playing soccer, but Nicole Siegal Fuselier, Sr. Director of Revenue Marketing and Operations can.
+Not many people can say they were able to travel all over Europe at the age of 11 playing football, but Nicole Siegal Fuselier, Sr. Director of Revenue Marketing and Operations can.

-Growing up in Menlo Park, California, Nicole loved to play soccer and had the opportunity to travel internationally because of it.
-After spending a month in Europe to play in various tournaments, her love for soccer and experiencing other cultures was only magnified.
+Growing up in Menlo Park, California, Nicole loved to play football and had the opportunity to travel internationally because of it.
+After spending a month in Europe to play in various tournaments, her love for football and experiencing other cultures was only magnified.

-Although she didn’t know it at the time, her passion for business marketing would lead her to find other interests in coaching, technology, driving revenue planning and organizational alignment.
+Although she didn’t know it at the time, her passion for business marketing would lead her to find other interests in coaching, technology, driving revenue planning and organisational alignment.

 Experimenting across industries

 During her junior year of college, Nicole interned for Estée Lauder in New York.
 “It was a really amazing experience,” she said.
 “But I will tell you, there was plenty of grunt work and you just do it.
 Everyone has to learn to pay their dues.”
 She had the opportunity to travel once again, learn more about the corporate world and dove headfirst into marketing.
 This internship eventually led to a full-time Estée Lauder marketing position back in California.

 “You know what I learned most right out of college?
 That I was still learning what I wanted to be when I grew up, and that it is okay,” she said.
 “In your early career, everybody’s still learning.”

 With that in mind, Nicole refined her marketing skills across architecture companies, dot coms and technology organisations.
 However, she was truly able to hone her marketing capabilities as a marketing manager at Cisco.
 She requested to manage the planning and operations for the Cisco advisory boards community.
 She said: “give me six months to show you what I can do.”